diagrams/diagrams-doc/doc/arrow.rst

 > connectPerim "diagram" "diagram" (2/12 :: Turn) (4/12 :: Turn)

-Here is an example of a finite automata that accepts real numbers.
+Here is an example of a finite state automata that accepts real numbers.
-The full code can be found at ...

-.. container:: todo

-  Add a link to the finite state automata code.
-Or add a simpler demonstration of `connectPerim` and move the finite state automata to the gallery.
+The code is a bit longer than what we have seen so far, but still very straightforward.

-.. class:: dia
+.. class:: dia-lhs

 ::